edgedb/edgedb-net/docs/customtypes.rst

     let movies = content.Where(fun x -> match x with Movie -> true | _ -> false)
     let shows = content.Where(fun x -> match x with TVShow -> true | _ -> false)

-.. _edgedb-dotnet-custom-deserialization:
+.. _gel-dotnet-custom-deserialization:

 Custom deserializers
 --------------------

 Custom methods and callbacks may be defined when trying to deserialize custom types using the ``TypeBuilder`` class.
-These methods will be called once EdgeDB.Net begins deserializing a user-defined type.
+These methods will be called once Gel.Net begins deserializing a user-defined type.

 There are two ways to add custom deserialization methods: attributes and callbacks.
 Both methods result in the same behaviour.